Dedicated to Protecting Your Rights & Freedom

 In my humble opinion, there are certain key things to look for when deciding on a lawyer to handle your DUI case in and around Long Beach.

 In DUI and criminal matters, your lawyer should not be difficult to reach at a moment’s notice.
 You should not have to traverse layers of assistants and receptionists in order to speak to your lawyer.
 Better still, you should have multiple lawyers you can contact who have knowledge of your case.

-At DUI Lawyer Long Beach, every case gets two attorneys, David Givot and Ashlie Brillault.
-With David supervising each case and Ashlie handling the pretrial court process, there are two sets of eyes to analyze every fact and to seek every opportunity for success.
+At DUI Lawyer Long Beach, every case gets two attorneys, Zacahry McCready and Ashlie Brillault.
+With Zacahry supervising each case and Ashlie handling the pretrial court process, there are two sets of eyes to analyze every fact and to seek every opportunity for success.

 DUI and criminal matters are not like other types of legal cases.
 They are dynamic and subject to countless variables that don’t always conform to office hours.

 Your DUI lawyer in and around Long Beach should be available to you when you NEED them.
 Because we work as a team, when one is unable to answer, the other usually is.
 In the rare case when neither is immediately available, both can be reached by text or, at the very least, a voicemail returned as quickly as possible no matter the time.

 You are going to have a lot of questions.
 The entire DUI process is intended to be scary and confusing.
 Your lawyer should be willing to spend as much time as YOU need to talk about it.
 You should never be made to feel that your lawyer’s time is more valuable than yours.

 The DUI process in Long Beach, as most anywhere else, is serious and there can be many consequences.
 Your DUI Lawyer should be willing to tell you the truth, even when you are not going to like it.
 Telling you what you want to hear or making promises that are impossible to keep is unfair to you and can only lead to disappointment.